 See a resume objective example by job title below.

 Career Change Resume Objective

-A sample career change resume objective example from Monster.com is "To use my five years' experience as a web developer and programmer to accelerate the online marketing strategies for Alpha Charities through social media, meta information, and ad campaigns."
+A sample career change resume objective example from Monster.com is the following.
+"To use my five years' experience as a web developer and programmer to accelerate the online marketing strategies for Alpha Charities.
+Through social media, meta information, and ad campaigns."

 Entry-Level Resume Objective

-A sample entry-level resume objective example by Monster.com is, "As a lead designer of State University’s student newspaper, I look forward to staying on the cutting-edge of design trends as I progress throughout my career."
+A sample entry-level resume objective example by Monster.com is the following.
+"As a lead designer of State University’s student newspaper, I look forward to staying on the cutting-edge of design trends.
+And stay connected as I progress throughout my career."

 Retail Resume Objectives